opl-/beatsaber-http-status/protocol.md

 		"multiplier": Integer, // Current combo multiplier {1, 2, 4, 8}
 		"multiplierProgress": Number, // Current combo multiplier progress [0..1) "batteryEnergy": null | Integer, // Current amount of battery lives left. null if Battery Energy and Insta Fail are disabled.
+		"softFailed": Boolean, // Set to `true` when the player's energy reaches 0, but they can continue playing.
+See the `softFailed` event.
 	},
 	"mod": {
 		"multiplier": Number, // Current score multiplier for gameplay modifiers